stpoular/should-i-wear-it-today/backend/API.md

-# FastAPI-Cloud
+# API

 ## Overview

-**FastAPI-Cloud** is a RESTful API built using **FastAPI** that enables users to manage their accounts, add and update items, and submit comments on those items.
+* A RESTful API built using **FastAPI** that enables users to manage their accounts, add and update items, and submit comments on those items.
 The backend utilizes **Google Firestore** as the database, and **JWT tokens** are used for secure authentication.
 This system supports full CRUD (Create, Read, Update, Delete) operations for users, items, and submissions.

 ## Features